 The Office of Communications and Promotions ensures the integrity and quality of publications, both hard copy and electronic, disseminated by the College.
 The Assistant Director works with administrators to ensure that the information published is accurate and up to date.
-Publications include an electronics newsletter called Chachalani as well as media releases and social media posts.
+Publications include an electronics newsletter called Chachalani as well as media releases.
 The office of Communications and Promotions undergoes the two-year assessment cycle to evaluate its effectiveness.